bebechien/gemma/escape/README.md

-# Escape from AI Island
+# The Long Way Home

 ## Background